biolink/biolink-model/tests/test_scripts/output/genmarkdown/biolink-model/onset_qualifier.md

 ## Domain and Range

-entity to phenotypic feature association -> onset
+entity to feature or disease qualifiers -> onset
 ## Inheritance

  *  is_a: association slot